absoluteAquarian/elegant-engineers/02-feature-expansion/README.md

 The intended functionality would be that scores can only be submitted for existing users, but difficulties with the database API resulted in this being only semi-completed.
 However, the main feature — the leaderboard — is completely functional.

+## How to use new feature: File Submission
+When entering the submit a score page, you will now be given the option to upload a file of your score to the leaderboard.

+This serves the purpose of providing proof of your score to the scoreboard, reminiscant of real life speedrun boards to record scores and times

 ## Screenshots
 Initial page:
 ![image](https://github.com/user-attachments/assets/05617847-2039-4097-9dd5-65bff79b9a28)